robertorosero/pyhtonmig/Doc/library/os.rst

 .. function:: system(command)

    Execute the command (a string) in a subshell.
-This is implemented by calling the Standard C function :cfunc:`system`, and has the same limitations.
+This is implemented by calling the Standard C function :c:func:`system`, and has the same limitations.
    Changes to :data:`sys.stdin`, etc. are not reflected in the environment of the executed command.
+If *command* generates any output, it will be sent to the interpreter standard output stream.

    On Unix, the return value is the exit status of the process encoded in the format specified for :func:`wait`.
-Note that POSIX does not specify the meaning of the return value of the C :cfunc:`system` function, so the return value of the Python function is system-dependent.
+Note that POSIX does not specify the meaning of the return value of the C :c:func:`system` function, so the return value of the Python function is system-dependent.

-   On Windows, the return value is that returned by the system shell after running *command*, given by the Windows environment variable :envvar:`COMSPEC`: on :program:`command.com` systems (Windows 95, 98 and ME) this is always ``0``; on :program:`cmd.exe` systems (Windows NT, 2000 and XP) this is the exit status of the command run; on systems using a non-native shell, consult your shell documentation.
+   On Windows, the return value is that returned by the system shell after running *command*.
+The shell is given by the Windows environment variable :envvar:`COMSPEC`: it is usually :program:`cmd.exe`, which returns the exit status of the command run; on systems using a non-native shell, consult your shell documentation.

    The :mod:`subprocess` module provides more powerful facilities for spawning new processes and retrieving their results; using that module is preferable to using this function.
 See the :ref:`subprocess-replacements` section in the :mod:`subprocess` documentation for some helpful recipes.

    Availability: Unix, Windows.